 - The 2017-1 call for proposals closed on 18 May 2017.
 A CEF Telecom Virtual Info Day covering call 2017-1 was held on 28 February 2017.

-- On May 8 the 2017-2 call for proposals was opened and will close on 21 September.
+- The 2017-2 call for proposals opened on 8 May and will close on 21 September.
 It covers the areas of Cyber Security, eDelivery, eHealth and eProcurement.
 The CEF Telecom Virtual Info Day covering call 2017-2 was held on May 16 2017.

 To achieve this, CEF aims at facilitating an efficient flow of private and public investments to stimulate the deployment and modernisation of broadband networks.
 Across the whole multi-annual financial framework (2014-2020), 15% of the CEF budget shall be allocated to broadband.
 At least one third of the Broadband projects financially supported under CEF shall aim at speeds above 100 MBps.